louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

 Some would consider this approach too verbose as you have to repeat `props.` every time you want to access a prop.
 This is highly contrived and you can make your own decision, but personally it's a no-issue for me.

 Following on from the above, accessing properties via `props.` clearly indicates where the title in the above example originated from.

+### Something to think about

+Something to think about when using object destructuring to access props is the fact that every time you pass a new prop to a component, you need to add the new prop to your destructuring assignment.
+This is also true when modifying the key (name) of an existing prop.

+This can lead to you trying to access props in your component when they aren't defined.
+This is very quickly picked up in development by linters and I haven't found it to be a problem, but it's something to bear in mind.

 ### Conclusion